wp-plugins/zanto/readme.txt

 Upload the Zanto plugin to your blog, Activate it for each blog you want to do translations on or Network-wide if you want to do translation on all blogs in the multisite.

+== Screenshots ==

+1. Default Front end Language switcher added using either the inbuilt language switcher widget or custom code provided in Zanto settings that you place any where in your theme template.
+2. Settings Section for downloading .mo files, changing your admin language or changing the Front end language settings.
+3. Part of the blog Zanto settings page
+4. Admin Language Switcher
+5. Setting up a translation network from available blogs in the multisite

 == Changelog ==

+= 0.2.0 =
+* Fixed language download bug when version number is only 2 levels
+* On downloading languages, missing translation files will be searched for two versions back instead of one
+* Fixed front page language switcher bug when using URL's whith language in directories or added as a parameter Zanto feature
+* Intergrated support for domain mapping for the language switcher when using the domain mapping plugin
+* Improved interface to better suite the wordpress admin (some interfaces were not displaying properly in version 3.8)
+* Fixed Language switcher settings being over-written when general settings are saved